 Focus Groups: a small group discussion (6-10 people) that typically follows a structured plan to investigate a set of questions.
 It’s led by a facilitator, and sometimes a co-facilitator or note taker.
 Great when the interaction between participants will be helpful to analysis, and you want to generate in-depth understanding about an issue, including people’s opinions and motivations.
 Check out this resource to learn more.

 Most Significant Change: is a way to generate and collect personal stories of change, and then a process to deciding which of these changes is the most significant and why.
 This method can be helpful when trying to understand how a change happens, and when (in what situations and contexts).
 Want to learn more?
-Check out this resource.
+Check out this resource and this guide from Rick Davies and Jess Dart.

 Journals, Diaries or Logs: journals or diaries require that participants provide information over a long period of time, and filled out on an ongoing basis (write immediately, or close to, the timing of the subject).
 Staff members or volunteers could also be asked to fill out a log, documenting conversations or observations.
 Check out this article about using diaries.